 - Faculty Member, Dallas Bar Association Trial Skills Course (1986-1990)

 - Has been a speaker for CLE programs sponsored by the Texas State Bar, the University of Houston, Lorman Educational Services, Thompson-Coe Annual employment law seminars.

-- Named Super Lawyers® - Texas Super Lawyer, Corporate Counsel Edition for Labor and Employment for 2010
+- Named to Super Lawyers® - Texas Super Lawyer, Corporate Counsel Edition list for Labor and Employment for 2010

 - “AV” Peer Review Rated by Martindale Hubbell.